isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="16"}
 16. At present, the IAA provides a procedure for default appointment of arbitrators only where –

-<br>a.
+a.
 There are only two parties to a dispute; and

 <br>b.
 Where these parties have:

-<br>i.	adopted an ad hoc arbitration instead of institutional arbitration, or

-<br>ii.	have chosen not to apply institutional arbitration rules.
+i.	adopted an ad hoc arbitration instead of institutional arbitration, or ii.	have chosen not to apply institutional arbitration rules.

 {:start="17"}
 17. There is currently no similar procedure in the IAA or in the UNCITRAL Model Law on International Commercial Arbitration, for arbitrations where the dispute involves more than two parties.